Profile

 Abstract

-This country profile of South Africa provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing to South Africa between 2000 and 2022.
+This country profile provides a detailed overview of the scale, scope, and composition of Chinese state-directed financing in South Africa from 2000 to 2022.
 It includes granular information on key trends in China’s loan and grant-financed commitments, its lending portfolio, ESG risks in its infrastructure projects, and contractual safeguards adoption and implementation.

-Between 2000 and 2022, China has directed $22.1 billion in loan and grant-financed commitments and 332 projects to the Republic of South Africa.
-While China provided $4.4 billion in aid between 2017 and 2018, the lion’s share of its portfolio, around $15.9 billion, comes in the form of non-concessional financing.
-These funds primarily support the commercial activities of South African corporations—with this distinctive focus setting South Africa apart from other African recipients of Chinese development finance.
+From 2000 to 2022, China directed $22.1 billion in loan and grant-financed commitments for 332 projects in South Africa.
+While China provided $4.4 billion in aid between 2017 and 2018, the lion’s share of its portfolio, around $15.9 billion, came in the form of non-concessional financing.
+These funds primarily supported the commercial activities of South African corporations—with this distinctive focus setting South Africa apart from other African recipients of Chinese development finance.

 Featured Authors